spetlr-org/spetlr-lakehouse-template-v2/README.md

 - ETL from DLT pipelines: We can also create DLT notebooks and a pipeline uses those notebooks to process our medallion data:

 ![spetlr-job](/img/ETL_from_DLT.png)

+# Unit and integration testing with SPETLR

+This is only applicable for ETL flows that are developed using SPETLR (no test for ETL objects created by notebook workflows or DLT pipelines).
+Theses tests are automatically starts when there is a change related to the databricks workspace deployment upon creating/ updating a pull request.
+Tests are divided into local and cluster tests, which local tests are deployed in the Github action pipeline (they only need a pyhon-installed environment), and also cluster tests that are deployed to the databricks workspace and using a cluster for testing.

+- Unit tests: They are for checking the correctness of transformations in the ETL process.
+These are both tested locally and on cluster.
+- Integration tests: For EtE testing of the full ETL process from from bronze to gold layers.
+These are only tested on cluster, as they are not possible to be tested locally.